pilau/course-management/README.md

 # Pilau Course Management

-Basic, extensible functionality for managing courses, which include some offline and some online components.
+A WordPress plugin providing basic, extensible functionality for managing courses, which include some offline and some online components.

+**NOTE:** Depends on the [Developer's Custom Fields](https://github.com/gyrus/WordPress-Developers-Custom-Fields) plugin.

 ## Filter hooks